shijiew555/Tetris/README.txt

+README

-This is a interactive Tetris game using tKinter.
+  This is an interactive Tetris game using tKinter.
 Run Tetris.py to play.
-Score.txtx is a file that saves your highest record in the game.
+Score.txt is a file that saves your         highest record in the game.
 Enjoy!